-You cannot configure this option if you already configured a redirect interface for the ACL rule.
+This field cannot be set if a redirect interface is already configured for the ACL rule.
 This field is visible for a Permit action.

 12. From the Redirect Interface menu, select the egress interface to which the matching traffic stream must be redirected, bypassing any forwarding decision normally performed by the switch.